Gaojingtong/iMENTOR/README.md

 The project of iMENTOR is conducted on the [TinyZero](https://github.com/Jiayi-Pan/TinyZero) environment with reinforcement learning tool [verl](https://github.com/volcengine/verl).

-Therefore, we retained the copyright of the TinyZero in the code.

-We guarantee that the code complies with the double-blind standard, and the institutions mentioned in the copyright have nothing to do with this paper.

 # iMENTOR codes

 ## Installation